tapebrief

 What to watch into next quarter

-Whether Q1 FY2027 revenue clears $79.6B (high end of guide).
-A repeat ~3% high-end beat would imply ~$82B and validate continued acceleration.
-A guide-midpoint print would be the first sequential beat-magnitude deceleration in four quarters.
+Whether Q1 FY27 revenue clears $79.6B (high end of guide).
+A guide-midpoint print would be the first material deceleration in beat magnitude in a year and would test the "sequential growth throughout calendar 2026" commitment.

 Sources